Anupam Tripathi

 Or push back to regain autonomy

-In many families seeking parental overthinking counseling, parents realize that their overprotection is rooted in their own past fears — academic struggles, family instability, or personal disappointments.
-Without awareness, those fears unconsciously shape parenting behavior.
+In many families seeking parental overthinking counseling, parents realise that their overprotection is rooted in their own past fears, academic struggles, family instability, or personal disappointments.
+Without awareness, those fears unconsciously shape parenting behaviour.

 Through structured online parent guidance sessions at Lyfsmile, psychologists help parents: